Ron38/Beginner_Projects/README.md

 # RonsProjects
-A Data Cleaning Project in which I showcase how I would use SQL to clean raw data in order to make it more readable and useable for analyzing.
+This is my repository in which I will showcase my skills in analytics and business development.